carmenbianca/report-liferay/report.md

 than the former, helped resolve those difficulties.

 Second comes everything that did not pertain to those difficulties.
 For those aspects of implementation, I believe I did exceptionally well.
-Although I have lauded test-driven development in sufficient detail in section
-\ref{test-driven-development}, it really bears repeating here.
-Using test-driven development to drive progress was one of the smoothest experiences I have had with development, and is a testament both to the development method itself and to my competency in applying it.
+Test-driven development especially drove progress and was one of the smoothest experiences I have had with development, which is a testament both to the development method itself and to my competency in applying it.
+I want to list a few of the advantages of test-driven development I experienced throughout the implementation phase:

-By applying test-driven development, development time was easily significantly reduced, and the tests provided an immense confidence in the correctness of the implementations.
+- No time was wasted implementing unneeded features.
+Because I had a good understanding of what needed to be done because of the up-front design, I knew exactly which tests to write.
+Once I had a test, I would only write enough code to pass the test, *and no more*.
+This kind of focus effectively reduced development time that was spent on redundant things to null.

+- The tests inspired the code design.
+Because the tests were written before the implementation, the tests moulded the class and function signatures of the implementation.
+One clear benefit of this is that this enforced dependency injection.
+The tests were written with a minimal amount of variables passed to the implementations, and the implementations simply needed to deal with that.
+  Another benefit is that individual functions and methods were small and focused on a single task.
+They needed to be these things, because it's incredibly hard to test a function that does many things.

+- The tests provided a confidence that the implementation worked.
+Because tests for corner cases had to be written before the implementations for the corner cases were written, I felt confident that all corner cases were properly accounted for.

+- At the end, combining all components was easy.
+All components were completely tested, and I was already familiar with the signatures of all components through writing tests for them, so it was child's play to combine the components at the end.
+The first time running all components together went successfully without any issues, which is not an experience I have had with other methods of development.

+I experienced two small issues during the process of test-driven development,
+however:

+- The implementations were heavily biased towards a functional/imperative style.
+  These paradigms of programming are easier to test, and therefore were chosen more frequently.
+I identified a few places where object-oriented design patterns made sense, but these were not the most obvious choices in the process of writing tests.

+- The main function went untested.
+The main function which combines all components simply did too much to mock out external factors (internet connectivity, filesystem interactions, et cetera) and meaningfully test.
+I might have written integration tests for the main function, but opted against this in favour of manual testing.
+Writing integration tests would have fixed the behaviour of the main function, while I found it much more valuable to continually alter the behaviour of the main function in a prototyping manner.

 In the future, I intend to use test-driven development again if applicable.

 There is one reflection on the difficulties that I had not touched on earlier, however, which is that this was a solo project.
 I am confident that, had this not been a solo project, these issues would have been resolved sooner.